 Fixtures and score updates are all advertised on the WA Ultimate website.
-Simply head to www.waultimate.com and click the “Play Ultimate” heading and select the league you are playing in.
+Simply head to www.waultimate.com and click the “Events” heading and select the league you are playing in.

 Game Advisors and Line Assistants

 The Perth Ultimate League is a 7-a-side mixed gender competition.
-Assumed ratio is 4 male and 3 females OR 3 male and 4 females on the pitch for any one point.
+The assumed ratio is 4 male and 3 females OR 3 male and 4 females on the pitch for any one point.
 We decide the gender split based on the following:

-The minimum roster size eight (8) is and the maximum roster size is twelve (12).
+The minimum roster size is nine (9).
 It is recommended that you aim to have at least one (1) extra male and one (1) extra female substitution outside the standard seven (7) to ensure your team is able to play the whole game.

-All B Division teams must have at least one (1) player with advanced rules accreditation and at least four (4) players with standard rules accreditation.
-All A Division teams must have at least two (2) players with advanced rules accreditation and all other team members must have standard rules accreditation.
-Proof is to be submitted to the League Director by week four (4) for any Perth Ultimate League.
+All teams must have at least one (1) player with advanced rules accreditation and at least four (4) players with standard rules accreditation.
+The proof is to be submitted to the League Director by week four (4) for any Perth Ultimate League.
 A rules accreditation lasts for 18 months so for each league you do not need to retake the test if you are already accredited but you must submit proof of accreditation of your whole team for each league you take part in.
-In order to check the status of your teammates accreditation you will need their WFDF ID number (help below).
+In order to check the status of your teammates' accreditation, you will need their WFDF ID number (help below).